Maui Scuba Diving Fish Guide

 Pennantfish or Bannerfish

-These schooling fish can be found in the water column feeding on plankton.
-They can also be found eating algae from the backs of turtles.
-They are not to be mistaken for the Moorish idol, discussed next, and are often referred to as the false Moorish idol.
+These schooling fish get found in the water column feeding on plankton.
+Bannerfish can also be found eating algae from the backs of turtles.
+They are easily mistaken for the Moorish idol, which is highlighted next.
+So Bannerfish sometimes get called false Moorish Idols.

 Kihi Kihi